simonleander/wine/README.md

 # Installation

+1) Clone or download repo.

+2) Run 'npm install' to install all required dependencies.

+3) Run 'npm start' to start the application.
+The application will start a webpack development server, which can be found at 'http://localhost:8080/'.
+If you have other stuff running at this port, you might need to close that.

+4) Run 'npm test' to see the included tests.

 # Explanation

 In this project I have chosen to use a combination between React and Redux, since I find it a very simple, yet very powerful, approach to single page applications.